 Marc Anderson, MA, LMHC, CMHS

 I am a licensed mental health counselor (License #: LH60717794) with a master’s degree in psychology from The Seattle School of Theology & Psychology (2012-2015).
 I completed my clinical internship and worked at Sound Mental Health in Child & Family Services for three years.
 It was an invaluable education to go to different schools and meet with clients during their school day.
 I also worked with families to process chaos in their family systems and helped them engage each other in kinder ways.
 I am passionate about working with acculturation patterns, racial identity issues, spiritual development, attachment issues, trauma, and identity/sense-of-self issues.
-I am a children’s mental health specialist in WA State (currently seeing kids 12+).
+I am a children’s mental health specialist in WA State.
+I am currently seeing teens (15+) and adults.

 I spent formative years (ages 10-19) in Guadalajara Mexico.
 As a third-culture-child, I experienced first-hand the unique challenges of living in a foreign country during developmental years, losing a sense-of-self due to the new culture, and then having reverse culture shock to return home and feel "different."
 It is extremely difficult to live between worlds and to not fit in with either a home culture or the culture away from home.
 I have a heart for others who have gone through similar circumstances.
 Growing up in Mexico also gave me an appreciation for other cultures and insight into how unique and complex all of us are.
 I have travelled to roughly 25 countries and lived in Australia for a year.